ManyBirds Project

 Comparative

-Comparative studies allow for a wider focus on the evolution of avian cognition and behaviour in relation to socio-ecological factors as well as phylogenetic, developmental and longitudinal approaches.
+Comparative studies allow for a wider focus on the evolution of cognition and behaviour in relation to evolutionary drivers as well as phylogenetic, developmental and longitudinal approaches.

 How does it work ?